Final report for ONC19-059

-Ambassadors will speak at agricultural events.
+Ambassadors spoke at agricultural events.

-Ambassadors will be featured in media.
+Ambassadors were featured in media.

 Educational & Outreach Activities

-Our two-year grant project moves into its second year on schedule.
+Our two-year grant project moved into its second year on schedule.
 We had a host of personnel changes in our original proposal that gave us a slower start than planned but we have a fantastic, excited team of women Sustainability Ambassadors who have hit the ground running and who will have found and presented at two meetings within two weeks of the media training.
 We were careful to make the replacements in keeping with the spirit and intent of the Partnership award and have not diminished the goals and products we will produce in any way.
 We have accomplished the task of training ourselves to work effectively with groups and media.